blheson/blim-post-suggestion-and-vote/readme.txt

 Yes, BPSV offers the ability to choose which feature is needed for your website.
 This can be set at the general admin settings under the "blim settings" sub menu.
 You can also decide to temporarily disable both features if you want, without uninstalling the plugin.

-= Is the LiteSpeed Cache Plugin for WordPress free? =
+= Is the BPSV for WordPress free? =

 Yes, BPSV will always be free and open source.